 - Develop clinical guidelines for diet-based approaches to treat non-communicable diseases (NCDs), such as cardiovascular disease and diabetes

-- Develop nutrition programmes to enhance the nutritional profile and properties of food products
+- Develop programmes to enhance the nutritional profile and properties of food products

 - Establish an Alliance on Sustainable and Healthy Diet Food Demand Creators to consolidate efforts to pilot/test evidence-based solutions and create a learning platform to share evidence and ‘what works’